Minecraft-Essentials/tauri-plugin-minecraft-essentials/README.md

+> [!WARNING]
+> This is highly experimental, not ready for production usage.

-# tauri-plugin
+# tauri-plugin-minecraft-essentials
-A Tauri Plugin that contains every Invoke you need.
+A Tauri Plugin that contains every Invoke for minecraft-essentials that you need.